StasonFox/StasonFox/README.md

 ### Hi, my name is Stason Fox 🦊
-## I'm an aspiring Software Engineer 👨‍💻
+## I'm a Software Engineer 👨‍💻

-- 🖥️ I’m interested in learning software development and becoming a Software Engineer
+- 🖥️ I’m interested in learning software development
-- ⚙️ I'm currently working through the FreeCodeCamp curriculum
+- ⚙️ I'm currently working through the FreeCodeCamp curriculum as well as Scrimba courses
-- 📖 I’m currently learning web development with FreeCodeCamp and Scrimba
+- 📖 I’m currently learning software development with FreeCodeCamp and Scrimba
 - 🎮 My favorite hobbies are spending time with my family, playing video games, playing electric guitar, and making beer

 ### Languages and Tools 🛠️